-Then things got even more interesting as we went to the cheese shop and sampled three different varieties while learning about the particularity of each of them.
+Then things got even more interesting as we went to the cheese shop and sampled three different varieties while learning about each of them.
 Our next stop, was the meat shop just across the piazza; where they had prepared a huge plate of cold cuts to taste and had also some wine to go with it.
 By the time we left the shop, my hunger was already satiated; and we hadn’t even had lunch yet!

 For more information about Walks of Italy and their tour offering, check out their website or visit them on Twitter and Facebook.
 For more photos of my time in Rome, don’t forget to have a look at my gallery.